kujukuju/ContiguousJsonJai/README.md

 This library reads through the json string only in the forward direction and fills in your struct type allocating only in contiguous memory.

+So far in testing library seems very fast so.

+To mark an element as optional just make it a pointer in your struct.

 Supports:
   * structs
   * resizable arrays